 Too often, babies are born just a week or two early for non-medical reasons.
 Important developments of their brains, lungs and eyes occur in the last few weeks of pregnancy.
 If a pregnancy is healthy, women should wait for labor to begin on its own.

 The Healthy Babies are Worth the Wait campaign is implemented by the Florida Association of Healthy Start Coalitions in Florida.
-The campaign has been made possible by funding from March of Dimes, with the purpose to increase the understanding of the importance of the last weeks of pregnancy and the contributions of this period to healthy fetal development and reduced health complication for mothers and babies.
+The campaign has been made possible by funding from March of Dimes, with the purpose to increase the understanding of the importance of the last weeks of pregnancy and the contributions of this period to healthy fetal development and reduced health complications for mothers and babies.

 World Prematurity Day will be held November 17 to bring awareness to the issue.
 Wear purple on that day to honor all of the babies that are born too soon.